manuelpepe/PyAutoBlockchain/examples/guide-example/README.md

 Two contracts are used by the strategy, so both of them are defined in `contracts.json`, and have their corresponding ABIs inside the `abis/` directory.

-A single task is defined in `tasks.json` to run the `CompoundAndLog` strategy, passing the names of the needed contracts as parameters.
-This task is set to repeat every hour.
+Two tasks are defined in `tasks.json` to compound some single-asset pools in a masterchef contract for two different accounts.
+Both use the `CompoundAndLog` strategy, passing the names of the needed contracts and the account index as parameters to the strategy.

+The two accounts used are loaded from private keys set in `.env` as `PAB_PK0` and `PAB_PK1`.